 • Develop a model to identify & test the operation of key infrastructure needs for the timeframes listed above.
-The engineering feasibility, potential environmental issues, estimated cost and general risks associated with proposed infrastructure should be investigated and documented.

-4.1 Model specification
+Model specification

-The preferred Micro-simulation Models are PARAMICS or VISSIM, however other modelling packages will be considered.
+The preferred Micro-simulation Model is PARAMICS.
 The Contractor shall obtain any required software licenses for any and all modelling work at no cost to The RTA.
-Where PARAMICS is selected for the model platform, the software used shall be Version 5.2.2 of Quadstone PARAMICS together with the R-Bundle plug-in set (distributed by Masson Wilson Twinney)
+PARAMICS software used shall be Version 5.2.2 of Quadstone PARAMICS together with the R-Bundle plug-in set (distributed by Masson Wilson Twinney)

 Based on the inventory, the network models should accurately represent the operational characteristics of the road system.
-They must represent bus movements and traffic signal operations where such facilities exist.
+They must represent bus movements and heavy vehicle operations on the network.
 The network models should be capable of modelling movement by all road borne modes.

 The model network is to include all public roads in the modelled area.
 The model road networks shall be spatially accurate and built using The RTA Lamberts 94 projection.

 The road networks shall include all parking and other signposted restrictions by time of day and be annotated as such.